 Athletics: Track & Field, Roadrunning, and Racewalking

 You know that jogging thing you and plenty other people do every so often?
 That's already a sport!
-The closest Olympic event to that is of course roadrunning, where athletes run on a measured course over an established road as opposed to a track.
+The closest athletic event to that is of course roadrunning, where athletes run on a measured course over an established road as opposed to a track.
 All you need to train for this sport are running shoes and you're good to go.

 Track & field events like sprinting, hurdles, and relays are a bit harder since you need to find a track and field, but the running part of it can pretty much be practiced anywhere on the open road (shot put, pole vault, and hammer throw events notwithstanding, of cours since they all require extra gear).

 Racewalking is something you can try too.
 Distinguished from running in that one foot must be on the ground at all times when you're racing.
 You may recognise this race as the one where everyone walks, and training for this can be done pretty much anywhere outside.

 The art of self defense has always been a part of the SEA games and for the most part, you don't need to purchase any fancy gear or equipment to get into this.
 You do need sparring partners and a teacher, however.
 Luckily, most martial arts centers offer a free trial period where you can learn basic skills for free.

 Judo and wrestling require classes and sparring buddies since all the moves are dependent on the other fighter.
 Grapples and throws are impossible to practice alone.
 However, some part of taekwondo and boxing can be practiced solo.

 Punches and kicks only require one person to do.
 You still need a teacher to guide you of course, but the lack of fancy equipment certainly makes this an economic choice.